RedHat-UX/red-hat-design-system/docs/foundations/color/accessibility.md

        src="/assets/color/color-a11y-color-contrast-links.svg">
 </uxdot-example>

-### Graphical objects and UI components
+### Graphical objects and UI elements

-Graphical objects and UI components like charts and infographics should have a contrast ratio of at least 3:1.
+Graphical objects and UI elements like charts and infographics should have a contrast ratio of at least 3:1.
 If color is the only way to distinguish between inline controls and surrounding text, the contrast ratio between the control and text must be at least 3:1.